jjisnow/gr-dab/README.md

 also depends on some GNU Radio prerequisites, such as Boost and cppunit.

+If you haven't already installed these, you will also need: cmake autoconf swig

 A dependency is the FAAD2 library. (ubuntu: sudo apt-get install libfaad-dev, fedora: sudo dnf install faad2-devel)

 It also depends on fdk-aac with DAB patches (fdk-aac-dab).
 You'll find it in